Northstrix/Leashmore/README.md

 - SQLite Relational Database Management System
 - Unicode Support
 - Password Hashing + Hash Encryption
+- Collision Avoidance (Ensures that no two records in the same table have the saame Rec_id)

 ## Database rules
 - A worker can have no specialization or only one specialization.